Aina (1977 film)

-Aina, also known as The Mirror, is a 1977 Pakistani romantic drama film directed by Nazar-ul-Islam and starring Nadeem and Shabnam.
+Aina is a 1977 Pakistani romantic drama film directed by Nazar-ul-Islam and starring Nadeem and Shabnam.
 Singers are Mehdi Hassan, Mehnaz, Nayyara Noor, and Alamgir.
 The film was a major box-office success primarily due to its music, which was composed by Robin Ghosh.
 It became the longest-running Pakistani film at the cinemas.
 The film was a remake of a Hindi film Aa Gale Lag Jaa starring Shashi Kapoor and Sharmila Tagore.
 The movie went on to be remade in Hindi in 1985 as Pyar Jhukta Nahin.

 At the annual Nigar Awards, the film received 12 awards, including, best film, best director, best actor, best actress, and best supporting actress, and best playback singer.
 It topped the British Film Institute's users' poll of "Top ten Pakistani films of all times" in 2002.

 Plot

 Aina is a love story of two hearts and two souls but from two different social classes, one being the daughter of a business tycoon, i.e., Rita (Shabnam), and one being a realistic, self-confident, and a little bit arrogant poor young man, Iqbal (Nadeem).
 Rita is a leisure girl, whereas Nadeem works as a hotel receptionist, and they both fall in love.
 The entire movie is about how a rich girl and a poor man fell in love and the struggles that came after their marriage.